 Be Attentive of Competitors That Use AdWords

-When you secure one of the top positions in SERPs organically, you need to also consider monitoring your competitors that use Google AdWords and make adjustments to your SEO strategy accordingly.
+When you secure one of the top positions in SERPs organically, you need to also consider monitoring your competitors that use Google Ads and make adjustments to your SEO strategy accordingly.

 If you write a relevant meta description that does not sound as the advertised snippet, then you have a shot at capturing more click-throughs compared to your competitors who may have invested thousands of dollars in ads.